kaapana/kaapana/docs/source/getting_started/deployment.rst

    .. hint::

-      | **Get access to our docker registry or a tarball with the built docker containers**
+      | **Accessing Docker Registry or Tarball with Pre-built Docker Containers**
-      | In case you just want to try out the platform, you are very welcome to reach out to us (:ref:`contact`).
-In this case, we will provide you either with credentials to our docker registry or with a tarball that contains the docker containers from which you can directly deploy the platform and skip the building part!
+      | If you are interested in exploring our platform, we encourage you to get in touch with us (:ref:`contact`).
+Should you choose to do so, we will gladly offer you two options for accessing it.
+You can either receive credentials for our docker registry or receive a tarball that includes the necessary docker containers.
+With these options, you can directly deploy the platform without the need to go through the building process.

    To provide the services in Kaapana, the corresponding containers are needed.
    These can be looked at as normal binaries of Kaapana and therefore only need to be built if you do not have access to already built containers via a container registry or a tarball.